History of Duke Blue Devils football: Bill Murray era (1951–1965)

 Murray led the Blue Devils to a 5–4–1 record in his first season.
 The 1951 campaign began with a wins over South Carolina and Pittsburgh.
 The game against Pittsburgh, was broadcast by NBC, and was the first nationally televised sporting event in American history.
-After losing to #16 Tennessee, the Blue Devils won their next two over NC State and Virginia Tech.
+After losing to No. 16 Tennessee, the Blue Devils won their next two over NC State and Virginia Tech.
 Murray's squad then lost to Virginia, tied #5 Georgia Tech, lost to Wake Forest, lost to William & Mary and beat North Carolina.
 In 1952, in what was their last season as members of the Southern Conference, Duke went 8–2.
 The Blue Devils started the season by defeating Washington & Lee, SMU, #11 Tennessee, South Carolina, NC State and #9 Virginia.
 The Blue Devils suffered their first loss of the season in their seventh game of the season against Georgia Tech and lost again the next week to Navy.
 Murray's team closed the season with wins over Wake Forest and North Carolina.
 The Blue Devils were awarded the Southern Conference championship in their last season as members of the conference.
 Duke, along with the University of North Carolina, University of Virginia, North Carolina State University, Wake Forest University, Clemson University, the University of South Carolina and the University of Maryland chartered the Atlantic Coast Conference on May 8, 1953.
 In 1953, Duke finished its football season with a 7–2–1 record.
-The Blue Devils, who began the season ranked #10 in the country, started with wins over South Carolina, Wake Forest, Tennessee and Purdue.
+The Blue Devils, who began the season ranked No. 10 in the country, started with wins over South Carolina, Wake Forest, Tennessee and Purdue.
 After losing a thriller to Army, The Blue Devils blew out NC State and Virginia.
 The Blue Devils then tied Navy in a scoreless bout.
-Murray's Duke team closed the 1953 season with a 13–10 loss to #12 Georgia Tech and a 35–20 win over archrival North Carolina.
+Murray's Duke team closed the 1953 season with a 13–10 loss to No. 12 Georgia Tech and a 35–20 win over archrival North Carolina.
 The Blue Devils won the first ever ACC football championship in 1953.
 The Blue Devils compiled an 8–2–1 record in 1954.
-Beginning the season ranked #19 nationally, the Blue Devils annihilated Pennsylvania by a score of 52–0 and defeated Tennessee in a thriller by a score of 7–6 to start the season at 2–0.
-The Blue Devils then tied #5 Purdue and lost to #18 Army.
+Beginning the season ranked No. 19 nationally, the Blue Devils annihilated Pennsylvania by a score of 52–0 and defeated Tennessee in a thriller by a score of 7–6 to start the season at 2–0.
+The Blue Devils then tied #5 Purdue and lost to No. 18 Army.
 The Blue Devils won their next two over NC State and Georgia Tech, scoring 21 points in both games.
-After losing to #19 Navy, the Blue Devils won their last four of the season; defeating Wake Forest by a score of 28–21, South Carolina by a score of 26–7, North Carolina by a score of 47–12 and Nebraska in the Orange Bowl by a score of 34–7, the Blue Devils' first bowl appearance since 1945.
+After losing to No. 19 Navy, the Blue Devils won their last four of the season; defeating Wake Forest by a score of 28–21, South Carolina by a score of 26–7, North Carolina by a score of 47–12 and Nebraska in the Orange Bowl by a score of 34–7, the Blue Devils' first bowl appearance since 1945.
 For the second straight year, Duke won the ACC conference championship.
 The Blue Devils finished 7–2–1 in 1955.
 Murray's team began the season 4–0 with wins over NC State, Tennessee, William & Mary and #14 Ohio State.
 Duke lost its next two to Pittsburgh and #12 Georgia Tech.
 After tying #9 Navy, The Blue Devils capped the season with wins over South Carolina, Wake Forest and North Carolina.
 The Blue Devils were awarded their third straight ACC championship in 1955.